 Friendly Address Privileges: Loves to call Akari-sensei "Akari-chan", a fact that irritates the doctor as he is older than him.
 According to the short extra after chapter 72, he even called him that when Akari used to be his instructor in Kuronomei.

 Bitch in Sheep's Clothing: Zig-zagged.
 Underneath his politeness, he is actually aloof and capable of nasty words and actions, as Gareki learns firsthand.
 On the other hand, he's dedicated to his comrades, as a true Circus member will.

 Dye Hard: His hair is actually gray, but he constantly dyes it.

 Bunnies for Cuteness: The flower bunny that he takes care off is meant to represent his soft side.
-In the fanbook it is stated that it bring him joy to take care of it.
-I mean the bunny refuse to return to the wild to stay with him.
+In the fanbook it is stated that it brings him joy to take care of it.
+I mean the bunny refuses to return to the wild to stay with him.
 You cannot get any cuter than that.

 Not So Stoic: When he discovers that Azana was poaching in vinto and then when he tells him that he hates him.
 It is far more dramatic in the CD drama, but the face he makes in the anime was really sad. ◊

 Omnidisciplinary Scientist/Super Doc: Not only does he have medical knowledge, he also has knowledge and does research concerning biology, archeology, genetics and pharmacology as he is the Research Tower´s Research Chief Specialist.
 Relating to his medical knowledge he is also a surgeon, an expert in emergency medicine, fixing fractures, making his own medicine (Yogi's allergy patch).
 That indeed takes a lot of different medical specialties.
 No wonder he is a SSS rank.